 Marari Beach, Mararikulam

-A pleasing surrounding and soft sands of Marari beach look and feel soothing to the visitors.
+The pleasing surroundings and soft sands of Marari Beach look and feel soothing to the visitors.
 Secluded and laid-back, it is also known to be one of the most romantic beaches in India.
 If both of you are adventurous souls, enjoy activities like water skiing, sea surfing, parasailing, and deep-sea fishing.

 Famous for: Water Sports; Sightseeing